 Residential Equipment Breakdown

-This coverage helps protect appliances, electronics and electrical systems in your home.
+This coverage helps protect appliances, electronics, electrical systems and other equipment in your home.

 Water Backup of Sewers or Drains

 This coverage helps cover the cost to clean up and repair in case of a sump pump failure.

 If your car is less than four model years old and is totaled in an accident, this optional coverage can replace it with a similar new vehicle.

 Use our toll-free number to get assistance with battery jump starts, fuel delivery, flat tire service and lock-out service.

 Livestock Freezing or Smothering

 This coverage can help cover livestock for loss caused by freezing or smothering in blizzards or snowstorms.

 What Is an Insurance Rider?